 It’s best to explain BGP next hop processing through a set of examples; mine will be based on the following small network:

-And since this post is getting way too long, here’s a rough table of content:
+And since this post became way too long, here’s a rough table of content:

 - Originating BGP routes